dimarcode/Homelab/how-to's/proxmox/Fix boot after adding nvme.md

 # Fix boot after adding nvme

+Adding an new NVMe or PCI device can shift the names of other PCI devices, causing boot issues.
+In some cases, this includes the network adapter, which means that when Proxmox boots it's unreachable.

 ## Preparation

 In this instance, I had to boot from [SystemRescue](https://www.system-rescue.org/) installed on a bootable USB.
 After installing on the USB and booting to it: